Sticky Suillus – Slippery Jack

 There were only a few I found with (I think) Larch Boletes which are very similar but lighter in colour, growing with larch – naturally.
 I didn’t check all trees around which I’m kicking myself about!
 But that’s a post for another time.

 The chestnut/sepia brown sticky cap is unmistakeable.
 Slide your finger across, hold it for a second, then slowly pull your finger away.
-Nice brown gluten goo will want to come along with you.
+Nice brown glutin goo will want to come along with you.
 Great stuff.
 The small round yellow – straw yellow pores can become flushed a deeper brown colour.

 And, as mentioned before, with most Suillus species, there is a ring on the stem.
 Depending on what age you find your Slippery Jack it can differ somewhat.
 Initially it is large and white/cream in colour.
 It will turn a deeper reddish-brown over time and maybe even fall off leaving only a memory of it’s presence!
 But key features to note are that ‘above’ the ring the stem is the same/similar colour to the pores underneath the cap, but below the ring is white, at least underneath sepia brown granulations and darker markings – so let’s just say darker!